What is my risk of breast cancer?

 - Reproductive history: starting your periods early (before 12) or reaching menopause late (after 55) means longer exposure to oestrogens.

-- Higher levels of naturally circulating sex hormones (such as oestrogen) increase breast cancer risk.
+- Hormones: higher levels of naturally circulating sex hormones (such as oestrogen) are linked to increased risk of certain types of breast cancer, particularly after menopause.

 Genetic factors:

-- Some people inherit gene mutations, like BRCA1 or BRCA2; they are uncommon, but they do increase risk.
+- Certain mutations: some people inherit gene mutations, like BRCA1 or BRCA2; they are uncommon, but they do increase your risk.

-- If you have a family history of breast cancer (mother, sibling or daughter, especially at a young age), this approximately doubles your risk.
+- Family history: if you have a family history of breast cancer (mother, sibling or daughter, especially at a young age), this approximately doubles your risk.

 The factors you can influence.

-- Any amount of alcohol increases risk.
+- Drinking: any amount of alcohol increases risk.
 It's been shown to raise estrogen levels and can damage DNA.

-- Regular physical activity helps to lower hormone levels, like estrogen, that are linked to cancer growth.
+- Exercise: regular physical activity helps to regulate hormone levels, reduce inflammation and maintain a healthy weight.
 Staying active is a simple but effective way to reduce your risk.

-- Having children at a younger age (before 30) and having more children younger can reduce your risk too.
+- Having children: at a younger age (before 30) and having more children is linked to a lower lifetime risk of breast cancer.

-- Breastfeeding can reduce your risk; the longer you do it, the larger the risk reduction.
+- Breastfeeding: can reduce your risk.
+The longer you breastfeed, the larger the risk reduction.

-- Smoking, especially if you start young or continue long-term, increases your risk.
+- Smoking: especially if you start young or continue long-term, smoking increases your risk.

-- Combined Hormone Replacement Therapy (HRT) can slightly increase your risk, especially with long-term use (over 5 years).
+- HRT: combined Hormone Replacement Therapy (HRT) can slightly increase your risk, especially with long-term use (over 5 years).

 Other risk factors.

-- Radiation: high-energy radiation, like from certain medical treatments or nuclear fallout, especially during puberty, can damage your DNA and raise your risk.
+- Radiation: high-energy radiation, like from certain medical treatments or nuclear fallout, especially from a young age and during puberty, can damage your DNA and increase your risk.

-- DES: if you or your mother were exposed to DES, a drug once used to prevent miscarriage, you may have a higher risk.
+- Diethylstilbestrol: if you or your mother were exposed to DES, a drug once used to prevent miscarriage, you may have a higher risk.

 Next steps: Take our quiz to reduce your risk.